This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 These often include timelines, scheduling, and sign-off requirements.

 Customer policies and requirements on what should be monitored.
 These are in addition to any recommendations specified in the Monitoring Concept.

 The schedule that is defined by the customer for releases to the production environments.

-Any policies and/or requirements that the customer has in regard to reporting.
+Any policies, or requirements, or both, that the customer has in regard to reporting.
 These can include: